mohammed0xff/micro-instagram/README.md

 So, what's next we said that we are not particularyly intersted in implementing instagram functionalities, we are giong to add more services to this implementation along with the two we currentlly have (User Service and Notification Service), but leave this for later.
 Now we are more intersted in using and learning about the why and how of every microservices technology.

 Lets list them :
+* Docker - a containerization technology.
+* Docker-compose - a tool for defining and running multi-container Docker applications.
 * Kubernetes - a container orchestration and management platform.
-* Docker - a containerization technology.
-* Docker-compose - Tool for defining and running multi-container Docker applications.
+* API Gateway - Middleware that acts as a gateway between clients and backend services, providing authentication, rate limiting, and other functionalities.
 * gRPC - high performance Remote Procedure Call (RPC) framework that can run in any environment.
-* API Gateway - Middleware that acts as a gateway between clients and backend services, providing authentication, rate limiting, and other functionalities.
 * HAProxy - Load balancer and proxy server for TCP/HTTP-based applications.

 Consider this image as a reference.